Heck-R/HeckR_ClipLog/README.md

 - **Win + (UpArrow / DownArrow / MiddleMouseButton)**: Only show the preview of the current clip ([note](#Preview-of-current-clip))
 - **Win + \<Any number\>**: Go to the clip with the number pressed

+Alternatively it is possible to search in the history with a GUI

+- **Win + Enter**: The *Clip Search* window pops up, which can be used to search for clips  \
+Functionality:
+  - The search term can be an [AutoHotkey RegEx](https://www.autohotkey.com/docs/misc/RegEx-QuickRef.htm) (which of course includes ordinary text)
+  - Using no search term lists all clips
+  - Double clicking on a search result copies it to the clipboard
+  - Only the clips that are classified as text clipboard data (according to Windows) are available in this window
+  - Since the clips are stored as files, on the computer storage, the speed of the storage device impacts this search heavily

 In some cases you might want to reuse the few latest clips, but you dont want to switch to them before copying.
 In this case, you can just instant copy them

 - **Win + Alt + \<Any number\>**: Instantly paste the clip from the history without changing the content on the clipboard ([note](#Instant-paste-delay))